-This course provides an overview of the historical development of course is appropriate for prospective and in-service Mathematics teachers.
-Topics include: Babylonian Mathematics, Ancient Greek zero and history of modern numerical systems.
+This course provides an overview of the historical development of Mathematical concepts and methods from earliest to modern time.
+The course is appropriate for prospective and in-service Mathematics teachers.
+Topics include: Babylonian Mathematics, Ancient Greek Mathematics, Indian mathematicians, Arab mathematicians, History of zero and history of modern numerical systems.